WilliamY97/LearningJournal/Data Science/Deep Learning/ReLU and Softmax Activation Functions.md

 ## Softmax

 Often we want to predict if some input belongs to one of many classes.
 This is a classification problem, but a sigmoid is no longer the best choice.
 Instead, we use the softmax function. **The softmax function squashes the outputs of each unit to be between 0 and 1**, just like a sigmoid.
 It also divides each output such that the total sum of the outputs is equal to 1.
 The output of the softmax function is equivalent to a categorical probability distribution, it tells you the probability that any of the classes are true.

+### Difference Between Softmax and Normal Sigmoid

+The only real difference between this and a normal sigmoid is that the softmax normalizes the outputs so that they sum to one.
+In both cases you can put in a vector and get out a vector where the outputs are a vector of the same size, but all the values are squashed between 0 and 1.
+You would use a sigmoid with one output unit for binary classification.
+But if you’re doing multinomial classification, you’d want to use multiple output units (one for each class) and the softmax activation on the output.